 Be Aware of Your Environment

 One of the most important aspects of maintaining concrete is knowing your environment.
 Weather can have a huge effect on how well your concrete lasts and how good it looks.
 Sun rays can cause discolouration, constant shadow will cause mould to grow on the surface.
-Surface failure will cause cracking and this may lead to structural damaged which should be avoided.
+Surface failure will cause cracking and this may lead to structural damage which should be avoided.

 Keep It Clean

-Concrete is typically sealed after it is layed which offers some protection against stains and discolouration.
+Concrete is typically sealed after it is laid which offers some protection against stains and discolouration.
 However, making sure the concrete stays clean will go a long way in maintaining it for years to come.
 Any spills or debris that fall onto the concrete will stain if left to dry.
 Weeds and grass growing through joins or cracks will cause discolouration if left to grow.
 Tyre marks and car oil also stain concrete and can be very difficult to get out if left.
 We recommend cleaning your concrete at the first sign of marks appearing for the best results, spot cleaning when there are spills or marks.
 Using a pressure washer will work the best and will also be the most efficient.

 Get It Sealed

-Getting your concrete sealed after it is layed will be instrumental in maintaining it for many years to come.
+Getting your concrete sealed after it is laid will be instrumental in maintaining it for many years to come.
 This final layer of protection can enhance the look and feel of your concrete and keep it that way for a long time.
 Sealing blocks moisture which can seep in and cause cracks.
 It blocks dirt, oil, and other stains from sticking to the concrete and makes cleaning much easier.
 It also protects against excess wear and tear for things like driveways, alfresco areas and pathways.
 Sealing your concrete can add years to its life.
 And the best part is that you can reseal at any point during your concrete’s life.

 Avoid Chemicals and Heavy Objects